wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/collect-process-data.md

     If multiple files are downloaded, each one is downloaded to a subfolder that is named with the file ID.

-1. Return to the error remediation wizard in Advanced eDiscovery, then click **Next: Upload files**.
+1. Return to the error remediation wizard in eDiscovery (Premium), then click **Next: Upload files**.
 This moves to the next page where you can now upload the files.

     :::image type="content" source="../media/download-files.png" alt-text="Download files screen." lightbox="../media/download-files.png":::